Skip to main content

 Set credential encryption secrets

-Set AGTOS_CREDENTIAL_SECRET and AGTOS_CREDENTIAL_SALT for persistent credential storage across restarts.
+For Docker/CI, set AGTOS_CREDENTIAL_SECRET and AGTOS_CREDENTIAL_SALT env vars for persistent encrypted credential storage across container restarts.
+Desktop installs auto-generate these at ~/.agtos/.secret and ~/.agtos/.salt.

 3